-If you crave caffeine to get you through the day, you're not alone.
-About 68% of Americans in 2006 said they were hooked on coffee, according to the National Coffee Association.
+If you need caffeine to get you through the day, you're not alone.
+About 83% of Americans in 2013 said they drank coffee, according to the National Coffee Association.
 Add the other sources of caffeine -- cola, energy drinks, and some medications and supplements -- and the number of caffeine consumers is even greater.
 So is this a bad thing?
 Studies show caffeine can improve memory, decrease fatigue, and improve mental functioning.
 But there is a dark side to caffeine.
-Studies also show too much caffeine can set you up for high blood pressure, high blood sugar, and decreased bone density -- not to mention jangled nerves.
+Studies also show too much caffeine can set you up for high blood pressure, high blood sugar, and lower bone density -- not to mention jangled nerves.
 Follow the links below to find WebMD's comprehensive coverage about caffeine, the pros and cons, hidden dangers, and much more.

 More About Caffeine